64bit/ghost-mysql-docker-compose/README.md

 To be able to access Ghost we need to install certificate next.
 * run `scripts/certbot.sh` : at the end it should succesfully install certificate and modify `ghost.conf` in nginx container.

+To update certficate (with new domain - or any reason) update, `ghost.conf` and `DOMAINS` in `scripts/certbot.sh` and rerun the script.

 ## Step 4: Fun Begins:
 * access `https://yourdomain.com/ghost` and create Ghost account.
 * Write amazing blogs!